fhaive/KNeMAP/README.md

 ## Files

-/data/HL60_combined.csv - the pre-processed expression data (FC) of the CMAP HL60 cells, as described in the manuscript /data/MCF7_combined.csv - the pre-processed expression data (FC) of the CMAP MCF7 cells, as described in the manuscript /data/PC3_combined:csv - the pre-processed expression data (FC) of the CMAP PC3 cells, as described in the manuscript /data/communities.csv - community assignment of the prior network nodes; the IDs can be mapped to Ensembl IDs via /data/prior_gene_mapping.txt
+/data/HL60_combined.csv - the pre-processed expression data (FC) of the CMAP HL60 cells, as described in the manuscript

+/data/MCF7_combined.csv - the pre-processed expression data (FC) of the CMAP MCF7 cells, as described in the manuscript

+/data/PC3_combined:csv - the pre-processed expression data (FC) of the CMAP PC3 cells, as described in the manuscript

+/data/communities.csv - community assignment of the prior network nodes; the IDs can be mapped to Ensembl IDs via /data/prior_gene_mapping.txt

-/data/prior_graph.csv - edge list of the prior network; the IDs can be mapped to Ensembl IDs via /data/prior_gene_mapping.txt /data/prior_gene_mapping.txt - JSON where keys are Ensembl_IDs and values are network node IDs
+/data/prior_graph.csv - edge list of the prior network; the IDs can be mapped to Ensembl IDs via /data/prior_gene_mapping.txt

+/data/prior_gene_mapping.txt - JSON where keys are Ensembl_IDs and values are network node IDs

-script_for_publication.ipynb - main to map expression data to prior network & generate exposure fingerprint vectors
+main.ipynb - main script to map expression data to prior network & generate exposure fingerprint vectors

 /src/mapping_functions.py - functions called in script_for_publication.ipynb